anuseed/Week-7--Assignment/client/README.md

 - In order to try relational databases I needed to create at least two tables in my database.

-  - created two table one for guest and one for comments - currently functionality is still the same but intend to use guest seperatley in some way - maybe a login of sorts
+  - created two table one for guest and one for comments - currently functionality is still the same but intend to use guest seperatley in some way - maybe a login of sorts if I have time.

 - Conditional rendering of the form inputs.

+  - I learnt that you shouldn't be asking the user to input the date especially if you know the date.
+Basically any data from the user should always be checked in the server rather than trusting the user to input the correct data.
+I added conditional rendering in the server to stop the user from inputing a value less than 1 and greater than 10 - (rating < 1 || rating > 10) - in the rating input.
+The server then sets a json message which I read in the client and display to the user in an error div.
+  - In the same vein I used the server to input the date - new Date() - into the database rather than the client/user inputing it.

 - Query Strings to order posts by rating or date.
+  This was very tricky.
+I intially used the code from the query strings workshop as is but then had trouble attaching the value of the rating to the output.
+I googled and asked for help on this one.
+I am hoping that a working example helps me to figure it out on my own next time.

 - Styling of app.